r-Techsupport/rTS_Wiki/docs/disks/disk-wipe.md

 #### NVMe SSD
 This relies on the application `nvme-cli`.
 It might not be included on all Linux distros, you might have to install it.
 It is included in the r/Techsupport rescue media.
 1. Open "terminal emulator" from the application menu.
-2. Run `sudo nvme list` to see the list of valid nvme drives.
+2. Run `sudo nvme list` to see the list of valid NVMe drives.
 	* Some SSDs will not be listed here.
 If your drive isn't listed, put your computer to sleep and then wake it up.
 This is mainly an issue with Samsung drives.
 3. Run `sudo nvme format -s2 /dev/nvmeX` where X is the location of your drive.
 	* Example: `sudo nvme format -s2 /dev/nvme0n1` **Choosing the wrong disk will cause data loss**